Cupla

 If you’ve spent any time reading relationship-related content over the last ten years, then you would have come across the concept of Love Languages.

-From TikTok videos and dating-app questions, to TV and movie scenes, the Five Love Languages have been heralded as a key to understanding your partner’s needs… and your own!
+From TikTok videos and dating app questions to TV and movie scenes, the Five Love Languages have been heralded as a key to understanding your partner’s needs… and your own!

 But do they have an impact on relationship happiness and satisfaction?